nixworks/public/news/2008/07/16/index.md

 _Context: Dmitry Medvedev, Mikhail Khodorkovsky, Russia, Russian President, Yukos_

 ### [ The United States Senate agrees to triple funding for the President's Emergency Plan for AIDS Relief to $48 billion. ](/news/2008/07/16/the-united-states-senate-agrees-to-triple-funding-for-the-president-s-emergency-plan-for-aids-relief-to-48-billion.md)
-_Context: President's Emergency Plan for AIDS Relief, United States senators_
+_Context: President's Emergency Plan for AIDS Relief, United States Senate_

 ### [ Ben Bernanke, the Chairman of the Federal Reserve, assures  the United States House of Representatives Financial Services Committee that giant mortgage companies Fannie Mae and Freddie Mac are in "no danger of failing." ](/news/2008/07/16/ben-bernanke-the-chairman-of-the-federal-reserve-assures-the-united-states-house-of-representatives-financial-services-committee-that-gi.md)
 _Context: Ben Bernanke, Fannie Mae, Federal Reserve, Financial Services Committee, Freddie Mac, United States House of Representatives_